 Scenario #4: If an action is serious enough to be landlord harassment

-Regardless of whatever a tenant has done, harassing them is a no-no. Landlord harassment can take many forms, including the following:
+Regardless of whatever a tenant has done, harassing them is a no-no. If a landlord repeatedly violates the tenant’s rights, a tenant can break a lease.
+Landlord harassment can take many forms, including the following:

 - Sexually assaulting your tenant